 So, Latte obviously has more calories than Cafe Aul Lait.

-At Starbucks, a 12 oz serving of latte contains around 150 calories, while a 12 oz serving of Cafe Misto (similar to Cafe Au Lait) has only 80 calories.
+At Starbucks, a 12 oz serving of latte contains around 150 calories, while a 12 oz serving of Cafe Misto (similar to Cafe Au Lait) has 80 calories.

 However, adding sugar, flavored syrups, or whipped cream can significantly increase the calorie count.